Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 • Legal Aid: for ongoing cases.

-To find out more about these different schemes, see: “Legal Aid”.
+To find out more about these different schemes, see: “Legal Aid and other legal help”.

 How can a duty lawyer help me?

-At court, if you do not have a lawyer, you should ask to see a duty lawyer.
+You should ask to see a duty lawyer at court if you do not have a lawyer.
 The duty lawyer is a free lawyer who will help you (“the defendant”) and will represent you on your first day in court.
 The duty lawyer will help by getting information from the police about the charge (“disclosure”) and advising you about the seriousness of the charge.
 The duty lawyer will also advise whether you qualify for Legal Aid or not.
-If you do qualify they may help you apply for Legal Aid.
+They may be able to help you apply for Legal Aid if you qualify.
+For more information, see: “Criminal Legal Aid: if you’ve been charged with a crime”.

 On that next date you will be required to enter a plea to the charge.
-If you don’t, the court will treat you as if you have plead not guilty (sometimes called “deemed you to have entered a not guilty plea”).
+If you don’t, the court will treat you as if you have plead not guilty (sometimes called a “deemed not guilty plea”).

 If you are pleading guilty, and it is a less serious offence that the duty lawyer is comfortable dealing with on the day, the matter will be dealt with by the judge on the same day (usually this starts at 10am).